Arjunkhera/Notes/programming/javascript/outtake.md

 2. const

 **Why**
-1. variables declared using var is not block scoped
+1. variables declared using var are not block scoped
 2. Check this out : *variable hoisting*

 ```javascript